sgminer-dev/sgminer/doc/API.md

                               The Msg includes the pool URL
                               N.B. all details for the pool will be lost

- gpuenable|N (*)
+ changestrategy|STRAT,INT (*)
+               none           There is no reply section just the STATUS section stating the results of changing multipool strategy to STRAT.
+If the strategy requested is "rotate", the interval INT must be specified as a number between 0 and 9999 seconds.
+INT is not required otherwise. gpuenable|N (*)
                none           There is no reply section just the STATUS section stating the results of the enable request